Translational Science Education Digital Badging Program at NCATS

 Advancing Innovation through Mentorship (AIM)

-Through the mentorship of a certified National Science Foundation iCorps Trainer, badge earners build an entrepreneurial skillset around customer/stakeholder discovery and learn how to identify opportunities where research can make the largest scientific impact, all while expanding their professional network of collaborators, potential licensees and key opinion leaders and altering the way they look at translational research.
+Badge earners have participated in the Advancing Innovation through Mentorship (AIM) Program at NCATS.
+Through the mentorship of a certified National Science Foundation iCorps Trainer, our staff undertake a project of high value to the agency, and in doing so, build an entrepreneurial skillset around customer/stakeholder discovery and learn how to identify opportunities where research can make the largest scientific impact.
+Meanwhile, our staff expand their professional networks of collaborators, potential licensees and key opinion leaders and gain a new perspective on advancing translational progress.

-Assay Guidance Workshop for High-Throughput Screening and Lead Discovery
+Assay Guidance Manual (AGM) Workshop for High-Throughput Screening and Lead Discovery

-Earners of this badge understand best practices for the development and implementation of robust assays.
-They understand how to identify reagents, methods and instrumentation that are well suited to biochemical, cell-based and high-content screening assays; develop robust assays and the required counter/secondary assays for targets of interest; and interpret data using important statistical and data analysis concepts.
+Badge earners have participated in the AGM Workshop for High-Throughput Screening and Lead Discovery.
+Through the workshop, you will have gained exposure to a broad range of critical concepts underlying assay development and implementation for high-throughput screening and lead discovery projects, with a focus on rigor and reproducibility.
+You have learned how to identify reagents, methods and instrumentation that are well suited to biochemical, cell-based and high-content screening assays; develop robust assays and the required counter/secondary assays for targets of interest; and interpret data using important statistical and data analysis concepts.